null-dev/kdom/README.md

 ```
 When you click the button, the title changes!
 Let's go through how this all works:
-1. *kdom* parses the HTML, leaving replacing variable references with their current values
+1. *kdom* parses the HTML, replacing variable references with their current values

     *kdom* retains a reference to the locations of variables in the DOM